alfredotang/soie/packages/data-manager/README.md

       }
     })

-    // Storage will be generated to
+    // Storage key will be generated to
     // LocalStorage: `${storagePrefix}-ls-theme`
     // SessionStorage: `${storagePrefix}-ss-theme`
     ```